ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 Once TEN7 approves your leave, we'll work out the details together, but you'll follow this general process:

 - You'll apply for leave via the MN Paid Leave program
-- You'll receive at least 55% of your salary for up to 12 weeks through the state of MN
+- You'll receive at least 55% of your salary for up to 12 weeks through the state of MN, which you can [calculate here](https://pl.mn.gov/resources/calculators/estimate-your-payments)
 - Provided you've worked for TEN7 for at least 180 consecutive days, TEN7 will supplement the first 4 weeks of your leave to ensure you receive 100% of your salary during that time, per our Significant Life Event Leave

 Please note: